WaffleWaIrus/ProductivityApp/README.md

 # ProductivityApp
- A cute little pixel art productivity app project for personl learning and, well, productivity.
+ A cute little pixel art productivity app project for personal learning and, well, productivity.
+Currently a work in progress.
+I may continue this over next Summer break but it's unlikely.
+Progress as of 10/5/2025: There's a system in place for typing, screen resizing, and a homepage.
+The UI will remain "pixel perfect" at all times which I have not found support for for websites elsewhere.